Generic balanced synchrony patterns in network dynamics: Genericity and transversality tools

-{ \it$\rhd$ Step 4: there is enough freedom to construct suitable perturbations.}\\ Again, $(x,h)\in\Phi^{-1}(y_*)$ exactly means that $x\in\Mc$ is a solution of the ODE $\dot x(\cdot)=(f_*+h)(x(\cdot))$ and, thus, we can use Hypotheses (a) and (b) of Proposition \ref{prop_bb} to check that Hypotheses (ii) of Theorem \ref{th_Henry} holds.
+{ \it$\rhd$ Step 4: there is enough freedom to construct suitable perturbations.}\\ Again, with the notations introduced in Step 2, $(x,h)\in\Phi^{-1}(y_*)$ exactly means that $x\in\Mc$ is a solution of the ODE $\dot x(\cdot)=(f_*+h)(x(\cdot))$ and, thus, we can use hypotheses (a) and (b) of Proposition \ref{prop_bb} to check that hypotheses (ii) of Theorem \ref{th_Henry} holds.
 We have just seen that $D_x\Phi$ can be written $L+K$ as in Proposition \ref{prop_Fred_3} with $Y_2$ given by \eqref{eq_demo_bb}.
-In particular, we notice that the projection on $Y_2$ along $R(L)$ is the projection $\pr$ given by
+In particular, we note that the projection on $Y_2$ along $R(L)$ is the projection $\pr$ given by

-Notice that $g\circ x=-D\Phi(x,h).(0,g)$, meaning that the infinite dimensional space $Z$ provided by the hypotheses of Proposition \ref{prop_bb} is a subspace of the image of the total derivative $D\Phi(x,h)$.
+Note that $g\circ x=-D\Phi(x,h).(0,g)$, meaning that the infinite dimensional space $Z$ provided by the hypotheses of Proposition \ref{prop_bb} is a subspace of the image of the total derivative $D\Phi(x,h)$.
 We can apply Proposition \ref{prop_Fred_3} to this setting: the part of $Z$ belonging to the range of $L+K=D_x\Phi$ is finite-dimensional.
 Thus, even if we get rid off this part, we can still find a subspace $\tilde Z$ of $Z$, with large enough dimension, such that Hypothesis (ii) of Theorem \ref{th_Henry} holds.
-To conclude, notice that, even if the previous arguments seem to show rigorously that we can apply Theorem \ref{th_Henry}, there is still a small technical gap: the fields $g$ provided by Assumption (ii) are not necessarily with compact supports as the above definition of the parameter space $\Lambda$ requires.
+To conclude, note that, even if the previous arguments seem to show rigorously that we can apply Theorem \ref{th_Henry}, there is still a small technical gap: the fields $g$ provided by Assumption (ii) are not necessarily with compact supports as the above definition of the parameter space $\Lambda$ requires.
 However, the considered solution $x$ belongs to $\Mc$ and is therefore valued in $B(0,m+1)$.
 So we can smoothly truncate the fields $g$ to obtain fields belonging to $\Lambda$ without changing the values of $g\circ x$.

 { \it$\rhd$ Step 5: conclusion}\\ Gathering all the previous steps, we have shown that $\Gg_{n,m}$ is an open subset and that we can apply Theorem \ref{th_Henry} to obtain that $\Gg_{n,m}$ is also dense.
-Thus, $\Gg:=\cap_{n,m\in\NN} \Gg_{n,m}$ is a generic subset of admissible vector fields $f\in\Cc_G$ such that there is no solution of the ODE \eqref{ode_bb} belonging to $\Oc$. \end{demo}
+Thus, $\Gg:=\cap_{n,m\in\NN} \Gg_{n,m}$ is a generic subset of admissible vector fields $\Cc^k_G$ such that, for any $f\in\Gg$, there is no solution of the ODE \eqref{ode_bb} belonging to $\Oc$. \end{demo}